fanwj2010/Quantum-Cryptography-based-Secure-data-Transmission-with-Drone/README.md

 # Quantum-Cryptography-based-Secure-data-Transmission-with-Drone
-The repository is a demo of this project.
+This GitHub repository contains the initial code for this project.